barclayd/Slack-Clone/README.md

 ### Features

-- [x] Advanced user login and regsitration with refresh token
+- [x] Advanced user login and sign up with refresh token - handled and verified through muiddleware and afterware
-- [x] Instant messaging with the use of GraphQL subscriptions as an implementation of websockets
 - [x] Create Teams
+- [x] Add new channels
+- [x] Drag and drop files for upload
+- [ ] Instant messaging with the use of GraphQL subscriptions as an implementation of web sockets

 ### How to Run